Card Transaction

 GET /api/v1/card-transactions

-Returns a paginated list of stored card transaction rows with optional filters.
+Returns a paginated list of card transaction rows with optional filters.

 Query parameters